MichelleGri/la-boulangerie/README.md

 ## Known Bugs

-* The HTML Validation testing revealed that anchor tags are not to be placed before a button element.
-The bug was fixed by including an ‘onclick’ attribute to the button element.

-* There was no space between the footer and the ‘beverages’ menu section on the menu page.
+* There was no space between the footer and the ‘beverages’ menu section on the Menu page.
 The bug was fixed by adding a margin-bottom to the ‘beverages’ id.

-* Links to specific sections on menu page from the homepage menu sectionwere opening with no space above the category heading.
+* Links to specific sections on Menu page from the homepage menu section were opening with no space above the category heading.
 The bug was fixed by adding a padding on top of the headings.

 * There are no other known bugs.